Essex: Road

+The A11 to Norwich runs along the Essex-Cambridgeshire border for a short distance.

 Ports and waterborne transport

 The Port of Tilbury is one of Britain's three major ports and has proposed a major extension onto the site of the former Tilbury power stations.
 The port of Harwich has passenger and freight services to the Hook of Holland and a freight service to Europoort.
 A service to Esbjerg, Denmark ceased in September 2014 and earlier a service to Cuxhaven in Germany was discontinued in December 2005.

 The UK's largest container terminal London Gateway at Shell Haven in Thurrock partly opened in November 2013; final completion date is yet to be confirmed.
 The port was opposed by the local authority and environmental and wildlife organisations.

 The ports have branch lines to connect them to the national rail network.
 These freight movements conflict with the needs of commuter passenger services, limiting their frequency and reliability.

 East of the Dartford Road Crossing to Dartford in Kent, across the Thames Estuary, a pedestrian ferry to Gravesend, Kent operates from Tilbury during limited daily hours; there are pedestrian ferries across some of Essex's rivers and estuaries in spring and summer.